vCore420/vPodRetroPlayer/README.md

 - **Playlists say “not loaded”**: Those tracks aren’t in the current loaded library—reload the same library.
 - **Stats didn’t reset**: Weekly reset happens Monday after 08:00; you can wipe stats manually in User Stats.
 - **Service worker stale**: Hard-refresh (Ctrl+F5) or unregister SW in DevTools; bump cache name when deploying.
+- **All else fails clear browser cache to hard reset all site data (this will delete all your user data on the application)

 ---